hmrc/play-fsm/README.md

       }
 ```

-- render the state matching the pattern (type), eventually rolling history back and merging historic state with the current one
+- render the state matching the pattern (type), eventually rolling the history back and merging historic state with the current one

 ```
     val showStart: Action[AnyContent] = actions